 Web hosting and domain names

 If you wish to check on available domain names or the costs of web hosting, you can perform a search on UK2.net and/or check details of their business web hosting.
 Quite often, if you are a new customer, business web hosting is half price for your first year, or even first two years, if bought at the same time.
+Richard can purchase this on your behalf, in your name, but will charge an additional £5 for time.
+You will also be expected to refund payment immediately (via direct bank transfer) after purchase is made on your behalf.

 Once your website is ‘signed off’, you will have a choice of options for on-going website maintenance as detailed below.